-Despite the restrictions imposed on the business, work continued on the 5 year capital expenditure programme during the year.
-Key projects undertaken include the commencement of the replacement of the air handling units in the NAC, replacement of the sand filters in the leisure pool in the NAC, and improvements to the IT network across the Campus.
+Despite the restrictions imposed on the business, work continued on the capital maintenance programme during the year.
+Key projects which we commenced during the year include the refurbishment of the reception area in the NAC, the replacement of the air handling units in the NAC, replacement of the sand filters in the NAC, replacement of the halogen lights with LED lights in the NIA, replacement of the competition pool tiles in the NAC and connecting the supply of water to the NAC to water wells on site.